Abdul Nacer Benbrika: Terrorism

 Benbrika came to public attention when he told an Australian ABC interviewer: "Osama bin Laden, he is a great man.
 Osama bin Laden was a great man before 11 September, which they said he did it, until now nobody knows who did it."
 He was quoted as defending Muslims fighting against coalition forces in Iraq and Afghanistan, and said anyone who fought in the name of God would be forgiven their sins.
 "According to my religion, jihad is a part of my religion and what you have to understand is that anyone who fights for the sake of Allah, when he dies, the first drop of blood that comes from him out all his sin will be forgiven."

 During 2004 and 2005 Australian security agencies had Benbrika under surveillance as a possible instigator of terrorist acts.
-In March his passport was withdrawn on advice from the Australian Security Intelligence Organisation (ASIO), and ASIO agents raided his Melbourne home in June.
+In March his passport was withdrawn on advice from the Australian Security Intelligence Organisation (ASIO), and ASIO officers raided his Melbourne home in June.
 In November, according to media reports, ASIO became convinced that Benbrika's group, and an affiliated group in Sydney, was actively planning a terrorist attack.
 It was at this time that the federal government was introducing new anti-terrorism legislation, the Australian Anti-Terrorism Act 2005.
 It is said that on the advice of ASIO, the Australian Parliament amended the law relating to terrorism, broadening the definition of planning 'a' terrorist act.
 A few days later police raids in Sydney and Melbourne arrested Benbrika and 16 other men, one of whom was shot after allegedly opening fire on police in Sydney.
 It has also been said that the timing of the arrests was planned to coincide with the new laws.